 If you have enjoyed this recipe for Strawberry Topped Chocolate Heart Pavlova you may also like these:

 Creating recipes that are accessible to as many people as possible is important to me.
 So, all of the pavlova recipes on this blog are gluten free.
 Therefore, serving a naturally gluten free dessert to friends and family ensures that everyone feels special.
-Likewise, no one can feel that they have been ‘too much bother’ due to any dietary limitations they may have.
+And hopefully no one feels that they have been ‘too much bother’ due to dietary limitations they may have.
 Resulting in a relaxed inclusive meal that everyone can share in and enjoy.

 So, whatever you are making, baking and creating in your kitchens, have fun preparing and sharing your feast.

 No part of this post may be reproduced or duplicated without the written permission of the owner.
 Please see my Disclosure Policy.Share

 4 thoughts on “Strawberry Topped Chocolate Heart Pavlova”